Lanceqt/wow-application/README.md

 ## About me.

 Now that we got the practical information out of the way here is some information about me.
+I am 34 & from Denmark as my history shows above I have been playing MMOs on and off for the past 15 or so years.
+Other then playing games I enjoy all things tech and an somewhat verced in software development I generally like to be creative.

+I like to push myself and always want to do better in the things I care about be that my wow performance or coding or anything else that catches my intrest.
+I stream most of my raiding [here](https://www.twitch.tv/lanc3qt)